Kinesis-Labs-Ai/Workshop/dive-into-mcp/README.md

+# Introduction
+- this repo is from the MCP workshop conducted by Kinesis Lab.
+We are small self funded Applied AI based in bangalore, India.
+- You can find the **Slides of workshop, the code and A guide** which covers some areas in more detail.
+- Please register here if you want to be invited in the future - https://forms.gle/ck5WKw4sxVEsvCGQ6

 # Boredom Killer - MCP Server Guide

 A fun MCP server that helps cure boredom with Kanye West quotes, jokes, advice, and trivia.
 Perfect for tech-savvy urban professionals who need a quick break from their day.